-Approximately 0.4% or 0.8 kilometres of our water system is made of Polyethylene pipe.
+Approximately 0.8 kilometres of our water system is made of Polyethylene pipe.
 Up until now it has only been used in small diameters for water services or distribution to small numbers of houses.
-The upgraded intake pipe from Shuswap Lake to the Canoe Pump Station is a 1000mm diameter High Density Polyethylene pipe in 2003.
+The upgraded intake pipe from Shuswap Lake (2003) to the Canoe Pump Station is a 1000mm diameter High Density Polyethylene pipe.